gabriele6/CameraPong/README.md

 Create a webserver
   >python -m SimpleHTTPServer 8000

-Navigate to the "index.html" location
+Navigate to the directory containing the "index.html" file
   >localhost:8000/.../myDirectory/